Hail cannon

 A hail cannon is a shock wave generator claimed to disrupt the formation of hailstones in the atmosphere.

-These devices frequently engender conflict between farmers and neighbors when used, because they are repeatedly fired every 1 to 10 seconds while a storm is approaching and until it has passed through the area, yet there is no scientific evidence for their effectiveness.
+These devices frequently engender conflict between farmers and neighbors when used, because they are loudly and repeatedly fired every 1 to 10 seconds while a storm is approaching and until it has passed through the area, yet there is no scientific evidence for their effectiveness.

 Historical use

 In the French wine-growing regions, church-bells were traditionally rung in the face of oncoming storms and later replaced by firing rockets or cannons.

 Modern systems

 A mixture of acetylene and oxygen is ignited in the lower chamber of the machine.
 As the resulting blast passes through the neck and into the cone, it develops into a shock wave.
 This shock wave then travels through the cloud formations above, a disturbance which manufacturers claim disrupts the growth phase of hailstones.